antimof/UxPlay/README.md

 uxplay with the -n option.
 To compile with ZOOMFIX=ON, the X11 development libraries must be installed.
-(ZOOMFIX will not be needed once the upcoming  gstreamer-1.20 is available, since starting with that release, the gstreamer mirror window will be visible to screen-sharers.)
+(ZOOMFIX will not be needed once the upcoming  gstreamer-1.20 is available, since starting with that release, the gstreamer mirror window will be visible to screen-sharers;
+if you have such a newer gstreamer, compile with "cmake -DCHANGE_DISPLAY_NAME=ON .." to get the ZOOMFIX behavior without applying ZOOMFIX.)
 (Thanks to David Ventura  https://github.com/DavidVentura/UxPlay for the fix and also for getting it into  gstreamer-1.20).